 ThinkFree Office too is a good service on similar lines.
-It too offers you free space in the cloud to store your documents and has enough features to let you create a good document, spreadsheet or a presentation.
-Read about ThinkFree, An Alternative To Microsoft Office on The Windows Club.
+It too offers you free space in the cloud to store your documents and has enough features to let you create a good document, spreadsheet, or presentation.

 Mozy: Software as a Service

 Mozy is a well-known name in the field of cloud backup service providers.
 One of the initial SaaS providers, Mozy is also a good example of Software as a Service (SaaS).
 However, in this case, you have to download software to your machine.
 You can – however – use the backup sets from any other computer as long as you remember your login credentials.

 Usually, people set up the software and forget it.
 That makes them forget the login credentials too as I did.
 You might want to use one of the best password managers to log in direct to Mozy using a browser.
 There you can access your backed-up data.

 I deviated a bit from the main topic in the above paragraph, but it was important to tell you to keep your login credentials in mind if you intend to access Mozy using a browser or if you have to reinstall Mozy.
 A password manager comes in handy in such a case.